mayer79/effectplots/README.md

 <!-- badges: end -->

 **{effectplots}** is an R package for calculating and plotting feature effects of any model.
 It is very fast thanks to [{collapse}](https://CRAN.R-project.org/package=collapse).

-The main function `feature_effects()` crunches the following statistics per feature X over values/bins:
+The main function `feature_effects()` crunches these statistics per feature X over values/bins:

 - Average observed y values: Descriptive associations between response y and features.
 - Average predictions: Combined effect of X and other features (M Plots, Apley [1]).
 - Partial dependence (Friedman [2]): How does the average prediction react on X, keeping other features fixed.
 - Accumulated local effects (Apley [1]): Alternative to partial dependence.

-Furthermore, it calculates counts, average residuals, and standard deviations of observed y and residuals, eventually accounting for case weights.
+Furthermore, it calculates counts, weight sums, average residuals, and standard deviations of observed y and residuals.
+All statistics respect optional case weights.

 We highly recommend Christoph Molnar's book [3] for more info on feature effects.

-**It takes 1 second on a laptop to get all statistics for ten features on a 10 Mio row data (+ prediction time).**
+**It takes 1 second on a normal laptop to get all statistics for 10 continuous features on 10 Mio rows (+ prediction time).**

 **Workflow**